-In this day and age, consumers would rather pay for goods and services with computers and handheld electronic devices rather than in the person.
+In this day and age, consumers would rather pay for goods and services with computers and handheld electronic devices than in person.
 It is more convenient, private, and secure.
-That being said, it is key for most businesses to have the capability to accept credit card payments online.
+That being said, it is vital for most businesses to have the capability to accept credit card payments online.

 It is no longer a simple luxury.
 It is an absolute necessity.
 Without it, the chances are high that a business will not survive.

-The best way to accept credit card payments online is to partner with a payment processing company that will provide a merchant account and payment gateway.
-Although this may seem a bit confusing, there is absolutely no need to worry.
+The best way to accept credit card payments online is to partner with a payment processing company to provide a merchant account and payment gateway.
+Although this may seem a bit confusing, there is no need to worry.
 Most business owners and operators are unfamiliar with these terms.
 Payment Savvy is here to explain them.

 The Merchant Account

-In order to accept payments online, organizations should have a merchant account in place.
-The merchant accounts serves as a special type of bank account that temporarily holds the funds from credit and debit card transactions.
+To accept payments online, organizations should have a merchant account in place.
+The merchant account serves as the central platform to process credit and debit card transactions.
 The funds are then transferred to the company business account on a regularly scheduled basis.

 The merchant account is provided by a payment processing company such as Payment Savvy.
 It should be noted that the merchant account is a legal and binding agreement between the business and the payment provider.
 The business owner or operator must sign a contract that states specific terms and conditions.